ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-19

+- work on a couple more super anims, move some code into helper statefuncs for clarity
+- ensure MDK can convert partials into stateno expressions

 ### 2025-08-17

 - allow arbitrary scope changes out of negative states (this is important for e.g. Helper SelfState out of -2)